Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 How to set up the experiment
 ----------------------------

+**IMPORTANT NOTE**: All cables for blowers stay in the Airstreams box.
+They are labelled 'BIG' and 'SMALL'.
+Please do not return them to Extension Leads and mix them up with the rest.
+These plugs have a higher fuse rating.

 Note: The big blower is not necessary but makes a nice show.
 It may cause the circuit breakers to go off, so check first so that you don't cause a power outage a the beginning of the session.